awsdocs/aws-direct-connect-user-guide/doc_source/accepthostedvirtualinterface.md

 # Accepting a Hosted Virtual Interface<a name="accepthostedvirtualinterface"></a>

 Before you can begin using a hosted virtual interface, you must accept the virtual interface\.
-For a private virtual interface, you must also have an existing virtual private gateway or Direct Connect Gateway\.
+For a private virtual interface, you must also have an existing virtual private gateway or Direct Connect gateway\.

 **To accept a hosted virtual interface**

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/](https://console.aws.amazon.com/directconnect/)\.

-1. If necessary, change the region in the navigation bar\.
+1. If necessary, change the Region in the navigation bar\.

 1. In the navigation pane, choose **Virtual Interfaces**\.